-If you want to acquire a different isolated key server, refer to the IBM Security Guardium Key Lifecycle Manager Installation and Configuration Guide (SC27-5335) or IBM Security Guardium Key Lifecycle Manager online product documentation (www.ibm.com/docs/en/sgklm) for hardware and operating system requirements.
+If you want to acquire a different isolated key server, refer to the IBM Security Key Lifecycle Manager Installation and Configuration Guide (SC27-5335) or IBM Security Key Lifecycle Manager online product documentation (www.ibm.com/support/knowledgecenter/SSWPVP/) for hardware and operating system requirements.

-Note: You must acquire an IBM Security Guardium Key Lifecycle Manager license for use of the IBM Security Guardium Key Lifecycle Manager software that is ordered separately from the stand-alone server hardware.
-The IBM Security Guardium Key Lifecycle Manager license includes both an installation license for the IBM Security Guardium Key Lifecycle Manager management software and a license for encrypting drives.
+Note: You must acquire an IBM Security Key Lifecycle Manager license for use of the IBM Security Key Lifecycle Manager software that is ordered separately from the stand-alone server hardware.
+The IBM Security Key Lifecycle Manager license includes both an installation license for the IBM Security Key Lifecycle Manager management software and a license for encrypting drives.

-IBM Security Guardium Key Lifecycle Manager for z/OS generates encryption keys and manages their transfer to and from devices in an IBM Z environment.
+IBM Security Key Lifecycle Manager for z/OS generates encryption keys and manages their transfer to and from devices in an IBM Z environment.